sajuthankappan/saju-dev-zola/content/profile/_index.md

 ### Experience Summary

-- Technology Architect for Frontend & .Net technologies for more than 10 years
+- Frontend & .Net Architect for more than 10 years

 - More than 20 years of experience in Information Technology.